top of page

 The extreme opposition that exists between the aesthetics of tapestry and the horror of contemporary warfare define these works.

-CLIMATE CHANGE ongoing project since 1995
+An ongoing project since 1995

 Predictions and prospects